akshan-main/akshan-main/README.md

 <hr>

-**Open to interesting collaborations** reach out to me to discuss Math and AI akshankrithick305@gmail.com
+**Open to interesting collaborations**

+Reach out to me to discuss Math, AI and coding akshankrithick305@gmail.com